Volunteer at a youth center in Brazil

 Whyshould I do this?

-This programme consistently receives 5* reviews because volunteers love how involved they get at the centre.
-It’s not easy; it is one of our tougher programmes and participants need to be prepared to get stuck in– that beign said the fun and rewards are fantastic and Brazil itself is unforgettably beautiful.
+This project consistently receives 5* reviews because volunteers love how involved they get at the center.
+It’s not easy; it is one of our tougher projects and participants need to be prepared to get stuck in– that being said the fun and rewards are fantastic and Brazil itself is unforgettably beautiful.

 You can choose to add additional Portuguese lessons, normally one-to-one with an experienced tutor.
 Portuguese is the native language of a staggering 216 million people around the world and is an impressive addition to any CV or resume.

 You will fly to São Paulo – Guarulhos International Airport (GRU) and you will be met and welcomed by staff from the center, who will show you to your accommodation and introduce you to the team.

 Jonathan, Oyster’s representative in Sao Paulo, is British but has lived in Brazil for all his adult life.
 His role is to be a helpful friend to you and steer you through difficulties of any kind.
 Jonathan will be able to give you advice on all aspects of living and traveling in Brazil and will keep Oyster in the UK updated throughout your time in Brazil.
 As the Founder of the center, he is actively involved in all that happens.

 - Phone or face-to-face interview and initial briefing